keanehatescoding/strathmore_docs/First year Second Semester Notes/Computer Networks/Data Link Layer.md

 Body:
 6. Payload (The packet)
 The frame trailer:
-7. __Frame Check sequence__ - this is used to confirm whether the frame had an error during transmission and/or reception using <abbr title="Cyclic Redundancy Check">CRC</abbr>
+7. __Frame Check sequence__ - this is used to confirm whether the frame had an error during transmission and/or reception using <abbr title="Cyclic Redundancy Check">CRC</abbr>.
+It is one byte in length

 ## Ether type
 They are various types of payloads.
-The ether type is used to describe what is inside the payload of a frame i.e for an ARP payload the ether type is 0806.
+The ether type is used to describe what is inside the payload of a frame i.e for an ARP payload the ether type is 0x0806, for an IPv6 Frame it is 0x86DD

 ## IEEE 802.1Q Frame
 1. Destination mac address